hilbix/tino/howto/program.md

 You won't do it with all the other languages mentioned here.
 Because they lack nearly everything which is needed to use all that features efficiently.

+# Why not ..

+Why not another language.
+Like `go`.
+Or `rust`.
+Or some of the other gazillion of languages out there.

+## Perl

+I hate Perl.

+> This probably is the only programming language I hate.

+Do not get me wrong, I know Perl very well.
+I know it too good to not hate it.

+Perl is extremely powerful.
+And it has some interesting automatic polymorphisms.

+But that exactly is the problem:

+If you write Perl code, after some days you will never going to understand your problem at the first glance again.
+(YMMV, but only if you have some idetical brain where you can exactly re-invent the thoughts you had when you wrote the Perl code.)

+This is due to the enourmouse freedom on how to express a single thing in Perl in code.
+Other languages have, say 5, variants, but Perl gives you thousands.
+Literally.
+Already for such a simple thing as `1+1`.
+And you do not need artificial contests to do it.

+> Read: You can write good code in Perl, of course.
+But over the time you will detect, that your code starts to become garbage.
+For this we can only blame the language itself.

+Perl erodes.
+I once had the problem that suddenly a Perl script failed after some upgrade.
+The fix was quick and easy (for me, not for others, as I wrote: I know perl very well), and after adding `use utf8;` the Perl code continued to work perfectly.

+But this shows the nature of Perl.
+Things behave erratic, just because there is no clear upgrade vision of Perl.
+They hack things into the language as they seem fit.
+This is not always a bad thing.
+But with Perl you won't be safe.

+In 100 years from now, understanding your old Perl scripts will be so complex, that rewriting them from scratch probably is more easy.
+You have been warned.

+## Rust

+I do not know Rust good enough to tell you anything about it, so I cannot include it.

+> But I doubt it can replace one of the 3 languages I have chosen as the core languages.

+But all I read sounds interesting and good.
+Those people behind Rust apparently had a vision.

+Another interesting part is, that Rust can compile to C which then compiles to machine code.
+So it offers the speed of C with type safety and less burden.

+> In the future Rust probably will be directly compiled.
+But that's nothing pro or con Rust.

+So if you want to look into interesting languages, Rust is definitively a candidate.

+However, if Rust prevails and nobody comes up with something better than it, then in 100 years, then you will be able to sucessfully use Rust for your projects.

+But I am not sure, that Rust will not get some successor.

+## go

+The `go` language has it's benefits.

+- It is modern and stable
+- Network and thread enabled
+- and can create direct machine code

+However I was unable to even compile a single origram of it, like the example.

+Why?

+Because I always test things in an offline way.
+So it must work without networking at all, too.

+And `go` failed for me because the includes were not available.

+This is a definitive no go.
+Even that things might get cached, if you reset your work and start over with it things suddenly fail .. because some external resource vanished.

+This feature is built into the language.
+Hence the language is to blame for this.
+And I do blame.

+> Why is this critical?
+>
+> Because we already have a very good and proven feature which offers all and everything `go` does with this external includes.
+> (There are even other languages like JavaScript which offer similar methodology, however these are usually not a language core feature which is advertised.)
+>
+> If you are puzzled, I refer to `git` and `git submodules`.
+With `git` you can safely do things in 100 years you did today (provided that the SHA1 is not broken).
+>
+> It is right, that you can do with `go` the same way.
+But much more difficult.
+And nobody lives it this way, while `git` only allows you do use this feature securely.
+>
+> So if it works with `git` you know you are safe.
+However if it works with `go` you first have to check things thoroughly, that you are safe to do it in 100 years from now, too.

+Languages which are advertise insecure features and thus **urge you to learn the wrong lifestyle by default, are dangerous**.

+Besides of that `go` is very cool.
+Just too cool.
+You have been warned.

+## LUA

+LUA is cool.
+It is nearly the perfect language to embed.
+This is why it was the first language available in HaProxy.

+> If you want some Load Balancer, [look at HaProxy](https://haproxy.org).
+> This is just some piece of software which reaches out to perfection.
+Some indispensable absolutely reliable piece of workhorse.

+If you need a small, easy to embed ultra-fast and reliable scripting language, which also offers OO paradigms out of the box, then you probably end up with LUA.

+LUA is not only used in hyper-stable products like HaProxy, it also is used in games and similar, due to it's minimal size predictable execution characteristics.

+> Therea are perhaps smaller embedded languages, but these usually come to a price (not money, feature-wise).

+But in everyday's life I did not see LUA a lot.
+Often the Interpreter is not even installed.
+Hence I cannot recommend to learn LUA as on of the first languages.

+## TCL/tk

+TCL is a special purpose language.
+It's old and hence reliable.
+And `tk` offers some basic graphic context.
+It's part of most Linux distributions, as it is often used from UI scripting.

+But that's all there is.
+It is very special purpose (my view), hence I do not recommend it as the first language(s) to learn.

+## Bacic

+If you own something like the good old C64 (or some other Commodore computer), then Basic comes into mind.

+And very well, Basic is so simple, that the C code of a very basic [Basic Interpreter](https://github.com/ioccc-src/winner/blob/master/1990/dds.c) fits into 1536 bytes, as well as the [Basic Compiler](https://github.com/ioccc-src/winner/blob/master/1991/dds.c) fits into even less 1133 bytes.

+However Basic must be considererd too basic these days.
+OTOH the builtin VBA for office automation of Microsoft Office comes very handy, too.
+But this is no more needed, as nowadays, Microsoft Office can be extended using JavaScript as well.

+This, again, points to JavaScript.

+## Here be Dragons

+Certainly here are many languages missing.
+There are [so many out there](https://en.wikipedia.org/wiki/List_of_programming_languages), that it would take too long to just look at all of them.